hawkeyedatatsai/food-sales-predictions/README.md

 # food-sales-predictions
 The main purpose of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
 The original data can be [found here](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/#About) which contains 12 columns and 8523 rows.
+After spending much time researching, a fun fact was founded that the original data set was from India and the currency is in Rupees, and it help explains the price range in the dataset.

 ## Data Dictionary